 1892.
 Returns to New York.
 Teaches a women’s painting class at the Cooper Union, in addition to instructing at the Art Students League of New York.

 1896.
-Marries his student Margaret Weston Stickney, whom he had met in 1895.
-Later that year, the couple’s first child, Elisabeth, is born on Gerrish Island off the coast of Maine, where the couple had spent the summer painting.
+Marries his student Margaret Weston Stickney, whom he had previously met in Paris.
+Later that year, their first child, Elisabeth, is born on Gerrish Island off the coast of Maine, where the couple had spent the summer painting.

 1897-1906.
-The Kendalls live on Manhattan’s west side, first on Twenty-second Street, and then on Forty-second Street, before moving to Barrytown on the Hudson River.
+The Kendalls live on Manhattan’s west side, first on Twenty-second Street, and then on Forty-second Street, before moving to Barrytown on Hudson.

 1900.
-The End of the Day receives Second Prize at the Worcester Art Institute, the Silver Medal at the Buffalo Pan-American Exposition, a Medal at the Paris Exposition 1900, and the Bronze Medal at the Carnegie Institute.
+The End of the Day receives the Silver Medal at the Buffalo Pan-American Exposition, the Bronze Medal at the Carnegie Institute, and Second Prize at the Worcester Art Institute.

 1901.
-Wins the Shaw Prize of the Society of American Artists for A Fairy Tale.
-Elected an Associate of the National Academy of Design.
+A Fairy Tale wins the Shaw Prize of the Society of American Artists.
+Kendall is elected an Associate of the National Academy of Design.

 1902.
 Beatrice, Kendall’s second daughter, is born.
 A Fairy Tale wins Second Prize at the Worcester Art Museum.